stephen-bunn/bethesda-structs/docs/source/getting-started.rst

 Because this package is a wrapper around some of Bethesda's popular file formats, it is hopefully extendable to different purposes you might have.

-Below are a few quick examples of how you might use this package, **but** remember to keep the :ref:`modules-page` index handy!
+Below are a few quick examples of how you might use this package, **but** remember to keep the :ref:`autodocs <bethesda-structs>` handy!

 Extracting an archive